 If our diverse set of life experiences and cultures are respected and valued by everyone in a whole way, they can work wonders in transforming ourselves.

 Getting out of your comfort zone, having new experiences and diversity in knowledge give one that extra boost of confidence.
-Traveling also gives you the chance to further improve your social skills.
+Travelling also gives you the chance to further improve your social skills.

 When you are with a tour group, for example, you will have to interact with the people in your group.
 Boarding the bus, dining as a group, visiting attractions, all these come with coordinating instructions that you will be participating in.